 - Pepper with lemon, to taste

 Pour 3 -4 cups of water in a medium pot, add the bay leaves and salt, and warm it up.
 When the water starts boiling, add the dry soy, let it cook for about five minutes.
 Drain the soy, rinse with cold water, and with the help of a spoon or with your hands squeeze it to remove all excess water, let it cool down.
 You should do this early in the morning of the day you will serve it or one day before.

 Add the cooked, drained and expressed soy to a medium container.
 Add the lime juice and the chopped onion, tomatoes, cilantro and chiles.
 Mix well until all the ingredients are well combined.
 Add the Worcestershire sauce, salt, pepper with lemon, and chipotle chiles.

 Serve on tostadas and top with slices of avocado.

 Check out previous weeks’ Lenten recipes here:

-Check out different Lenten recipes in Español underneath my Español translation of Soy Tostadas
+Check out different Lenten recipes in Spanish underneath my Spanish translation of Soy Tostadas